Amanda Stanton Arrested on Domestic Battery Charge in Las Vegas

-'Bachelor' Star Amanda Stanton Arrested in Las Vegas on Domestic Battery Charge
+Amanda Stanton 'Embarrassed and Ashamed' Following Domestic Battery Arrest in Las Vegas

 Bachelor star Amanda Stanton was arrested on a charge of domestic battery, ET can confirm.